AmiJoba22/uk_road_safety_datapipe/README.md

 - KMeans clustering identified **five interpretable accident profiles**: fast rural roads, morning commute, urban afternoon, multi-vehicle collisions, and urban after dark.
 - Fatality rates differed substantially across these profiles, ranging from **0.57% for urban afternoon accidents to 2.65% for fast rural-road accidents**, a roughly **4.6x difference**.
 - The largest cluster, urban afternoon accidents, had the lowest fatality rate, while fast rural-road accidents had the highest.
 This demonstrates that accident volume and accident severity are not the same thing.
+- The regression model's (HistGradientBoosting & Random Forest) predicted risk percentages land close to the actual fatality rates for every single cluster.
+- Both regression model's correctly identified cluster 2 as the safest profile, and cluster 0 as the most fatal profile.
+- Both regression models performed well in terms of average error.
+The HistGradientBoosting model made mistakes in overall risk by an average of just 2.50% (MAE = 0.02500), slightly beating out the RandomForest model's 2.51%.
+- HistGradient Regressor model had the higher predictive power as the model achieved an \(R^{2}\) score of 0.01551, which is roughly 5 times higher than the RandomForest score of 0.00308.

 ## Tableau Dashboard Link & Screenshots